 Discuss courses the student will take while in high school (following the CPS graduation requirements and course sequences).
 Six courses per year must be listed in this section.
 The final section "Extended Age 18-21" should not be completed until the student's fourth year in high school.
 For students who are sophomores or in higher grades, the Planned Course of Study should reflect both the courses the student has already taken and those that the student anticipates taking in the coming high school years.
-If a student has failed courses and has credit recovery needs, this information should be included in General Considerations and addressed in the IFP.
+If a student has failed courses and has credit recovery needs, this information should be included in General Considerations and addressed in the IEP.

-As a component of transition planning, the IEP team needs to provide the student with information about the District's dual credit, career and technical education (CTE) opportunities, and postsecondary CTE opportunities.
+As a component of transition planning, the IEP team needs to provide the student with information about the district's career and technical education (CTE) opportunities and postsecondary CTE opportunities.
 This should be reflected in the Coordinated set of Activities and Course of Study found within the Transition Plan, Part 2.
-A student in high school with an IEP may enroll in the District's dual credit and/or CTE program at any time if participation in such a program is consistent with the student's transition goals.
+A student in high school with an IEP may enroll in the school district's CTE program at any time if participation in a CTE program is consistent with the student's transition goals.
 Please collaborate with the school's counselor, programmer, and city college partners for additional resources and programming options.